 The term evergreen corresponds with pine trees because the needles of a pine stay on the tree throughout the winter; hence they are “evergreen.”
 But there’s another term you should be familiar with, coniferous, which is an important indicator in tree identification, including evergreens.

 Coniferous plants reproduce via seeds from cones.
 Pine trees are both coniferous (reproduce via cones) and evergreen (keep leaves all year).
 However, not all evergreens are coniferous, and not all coniferous trees are evergreen.

-Larches are a good example of a coniferous tree that drops its needles in autumn, making it one of the few conifers that does so.
-On the other hand, holly plants are evergreen but not coniferous as they keep their leaves year round, but reproduce by flowering and not by cones.
+Larches are a good example of a coniferous tree that drops its needles in autumn, making it one of the few conifers that do so.
+On the other hand, holly plants are evergreen but not coniferous as they keep their leaves year-round but reproduce by flowering and not by cones.

 Pine trees have been used throughout our history to make candles, salves, glue, and even soap.
-Most pine trees have edible seeds and their needles can also be used to make a delicious tea.
-They are a popular Christmas tree around the holidays and pine pitch makes an excellent water proofer for winter boots.
+Most pine trees have edible seeds, and you can use pine tree needles to make a delicious tea.
+They are a popular Christmas tree around the holidays, and pine pitch makes an excellent waterproofer for winter boots.